stfc/PSyclone/lib/profiling/nvidia/README.md

-Currently the wrapper library is configured with seven distinct colours and assigns these to profile regions in a round-robin fashion. i.e. each successive call to `ProfileStart()` causes a new colour to be chosen from the list.
-Once the end of the list is reached, the library simply goes back to the first entry in the list.
+Currently the wrapper library is configured with seven distinct colours and assigns these to profile regions in a round-robin fashion. i.e. each new region that is created by a call to `ProfileStart()` causes a new colour to be chosen from the list.
+This colour and the name of the region are stored in the persistent `ProfileData` structure associated with that region for use in subsequent profiling calls.
+Once the end of the list of available colours is reached, the library simply goes back to the first entry in the list.